Gilet (card game): French version

+The name Gilet changed to Brelan in the time of Henry IV of France (1589–1610), the first occurrence of Brelan in French being dated 1608.
+But there is no evidence that Brelan derives from Gilet.

 The Gilet of 18th century France was a three-card game of two deals, the first for a fixed stake won by the best pair or triplet, the second vied for in respect of the best-held flush-point.
 It first appeared in the Académie Universelle des Jeux in 1718, although its earlier references date of 1610 and 1640.

 Spanish version

 The Spanish variant is described by Barnes as "Giley", who says it was much played at horse fairs, and hence, by association, a gypsy game.
 It was played by four or more players who were dealt four cards each from a 28-card pack and a showdown was won by the best flush-point.
 With Ace worth 11, courts, treys, and deuces 10 each, and Seven worth 7, so a four-flush would be worth 37-41 points, a three-flush 27-30, and so on.
 Not dissimilar is Golfo, a game of Basque origin, declared by Barnes to be the king of gambling games and played also as Goffo in Italy and Gofo in Uruguay.